 Where research is being carried out

-The applications put forward this year cover research projects in 98 countries, a growth from 93 country locations last year.
+The applications put forward this year cover research projects in 107countries, a growth from 98 country locations last year.

-The top countries for research being carried out matches the top countries for nationality: Nigeria, Uganda, Kenya, Ethiopia, Cameroon and Tanzania followed by India.
+The top countries for research being carried is very similar to the top countries for nationality, such as Nigeria, Uganda, Kenya, Ethiopia, Cameroon and Tanzania.

-As above it is great to see some of the additional countries for research across all regions, including Bolivia, Chad, Cote D’Ivoire, Honduras, Iran, Iraq, Israel, Lesotho, Mongolia, Morocco, Papua New Guinea, Taiwan, Uzbekistan and Venezuela.
+As mentioned above, it is great to see some of the additional countries for research across all regions, including Angola, Bhutan, Egypt, Indonesia, Madagascar, Papua New Guinea, Peru, and Rwanda.

 This reflects the incredible range of countries of relevance to our work, and we are so very proud to be able to consider applications from so many countries and regions of the globe.

-Other notable disease areas which have seen an increase from past years include cancer, one health, zoonotic infections, diabetes, climate change and non-communicable diseases (NCDs).
+Other notable disease areas which have seen an increase from past years include cancer, HIV, scabies, diabetes, climate change and non-communicable diseases (NCDs).